tomfay/scspin/README.md

 # scspin
-A repository for the scspin (semiclassical spin dynamics) code developed for performing semiclassical spin dynamics simulations of radical pair systems.
+A repository for the scspin (semiclassical spin dynamics) code, a C++ code developed for performing semiclassical spin dynamics simulations of radical pair systems.

 This code uses the semiclassical spin dynamics method described in [1] (with additional developments described in [2]) to approximate the spin dynamics of recombining radical pairs.
 See references [1] and [2] for details of the method.